shacklettbp/madrona/README.md

 Nevertheless, the following files provide good starting points to start diving into the Madrona codebase:

-The Context class includes the core ECS API entry points for the engine (creating entities, getting components, etc): [`include/madrona/context.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/context.hpp#L17).
+The `Context` class: [`include/madrona/context.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/context.hpp#L17) includes the core ECS API entry points for the engine (creating entities, getting components, etc): .
 Note that the linked file is the header for the CPU backend.
 The GPU implementation of the same interface lives in [`src/mw/device/include/madrona/context.hpp`](https://github.com/shacklettbp/madrona/blob/main/src/mw/device/include/madrona/context.hpp).
 Although many of the headers in `include/madrona` are shared between the CPU and GPU backends, the GPU backend prioritizes files in `src/mw/device/include` in order to use GPU specific implementations.
 This distinction should not be relevant for most users of the engine, as the public interfaces of both backends match.

-The TaskGraph class: [`include/madrona/taskgraph.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/taskgraph.hpp) includes the interface for building the taskgraph that will be executed to step the simulation across all worlds.

-The ECSRegistry class: [`include/madrona/registry.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/registry.hpp) is where user code registers all the ECS Components and Archetypes that will be used during the simulation.
+The `ECSRegistry` class: [`include/madrona/registry.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/registry.hpp) is where user code registers all the ECS Components and Archetypes that will be used during the simulation.
 Note that Madrona requires all the used archetypes to be declared up front -- unlike other ECS engines adding and removing components dynamically from entities is not currently supported.

+The `TaskGraph` class: [`include/madrona/taskgraph.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/taskgraph.hpp) includes the interface for building the taskgraph that will be executed to step the simulation across all worlds.

-The MWCudaExecutor class: [`include/madrona/mw_gpu.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/mw_gpu.hpp) is the entry point for the GPU backend.
+The `MWCudaExecutor` class: [`include/madrona/mw_gpu.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/mw_gpu.hpp) is the entry point for the GPU backend.
-The TaskGraphExecutor class: [`include/madrona/mw_cpu.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/mw_gpu.hpp) is the entry point for the CPU backend.
+The `TaskGraphExecutor` class: [`include/madrona/mw_cpu.hpp`](https://github.com/shacklettbp/madrona/blob/main/include/madrona/mw_gpu.hpp) is the entry point for the CPU backend.

 Citation
 --------